-Integrate Google CDN with Fraud Prevention JavaScript SDK
+Integrate Google Cloud CDN with Fraud Prevention JavaScript SDK

 Mosaic provides a native integration with GCP Service Extensions that enables you to inject the Device Risk & Security (Fraud Prevention) JavaScript SDK into HTML responses automatically, without modifying your web application code.